How to make pink?

 This is due to the ‘muting down‘ effect of complementary colours.

-It’s all to do with the colour bias of the pigment that is hidden in paints…
+It’s all to do with the colour bias of the pigment hidden in paints…

 Morning class, I’m Will Kemp from Will Kemp Art School, and today I’m going to show you how to mix the perfect pink with the perfect pigments.